What Causes Stress and Anxiety?

-Stress and anxiety are part of modern life, but understanding exactly what triggers them can make a huge difference in how we manage our wellbeing.
-Whether your symptoms feel physical, emotional, or a mix of both, there are clear underlying factors that influence how your stress response behaves.
-Here, we explore the main causes of stress and anxiety, why they happen, and how you can support balance through lifestyle, nutrition, and mindful supplementation.
+Stress and anxiety are part of modern life, but understanding exactly what triggers them can make a huge difference in how we manage wellbeing.
+Whether symptoms feel physical, emotional, or a mix of both, there are often clear underlying factors influencing the body’s stress response.

 Stress is your body’s natural response to a perceived challenge or threat.
-Anxiety is the ongoing feeling of worry, tension, or unease that can follow.
-Both are connected to your nervous system, your hormones, and how your body interprets day‑to‑day pressures.
+Anxiety is the feeling of worry, unease, tension, or nervousness that can sometimes follow.

-Your body’s stress response is controlled by a network called the HPA axis (hypothalamic‑pituitary‑adrenal axis).
-When activated, it signals the release of cortisol and adrenaline.
-Several biological factors can heighten this response:
+Your body’s stress response is controlled by a network called the HPA axis (hypothalamic-pituitary-adrenal axis).
+When activated, it signals the release of hormones such as cortisol and adrenaline.

 • Genetic predisposition

-• Hormonal changes related to the menstrual cycle, menopause, or thyroid imbalance
+• Hormonal fluctuations linked to the menstrual cycle, menopause, or thyroid function

-Mental and emotional challenges are some of the most common causes of stress and anxiety.
-These may include:
+Mental and emotional pressure are among the most common causes of stress and anxiety.

 • Perfectionism or self-imposed pressure